paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

   source-sha256 = "<hash of the dependency source artifact from source-uri>"
 ```

-### Language Specific Modules
+### Indirectly Installed Dependencies
-The final component that we should aim to publish BOM metadata for is language
+The final component that we should aim to publish BOM metadata for is for
+dependencies that are indirectly installed.
+These types of dependencies are
-specific modules that are either downloaded during the image building process
-or vendored as part of the application.
-This too should include information
+either downloaded during the image building process or vendored as part of the
+application.
+If Angular was installed as a module by the [Paketo NPM Install
+Buildpack](https://github.com/paketo-buildpacks/npm-install), it would fall
+under this category as something we'd want to provide BOM metadata for.

+The BOM entries for this category should also include information about the
-about the modules available in the final image, as well as those used to
+modules available in the final image, as well as those used to construct the
-construct the image.
-An example of a module would be if Angular was installed
-as a module by the [Paketo NPM Install Buildpack](https://github.com/paketo-buildpacks/npm-install).
+image.

-The standardized set of keys to include in package module BOM entries are:
+The minimal set of keys to include in package module BOM entries are:
 ```
 [[bom]]
 name = "<module name>"